Ready, Set, Grow!

 • What they do: help minors (and vis-a-vis their parents) create investment plans

-For anyone wondering how to turn teaching children financial literacy and planning into a sustainable business model, imagine the positive “halo effect” (also known in marketing as “good by association” as opposed to “guilt by association”) your financial planning firm will benefit from when their parents watch their children learn a life skill that sets them up for success in life—and removes the burden from them.
-And do it so simply that anyone—including them—can do it too.
+For anyone wondering how to turn teaching children financial literacy and planning into a sustainable business model, imagine the positive “halo effect” (also known in marketing as “good by association” as opposed to “guilt by association”) your financial planning firm will benefit from when their parents watch their children learn a life skill that sets them up for success in life and removes the burden from them.
+And do it so simply that anyone—including the parents—can do it too.

-Guess who’ll be on the parents’ short list of go-to financial advisors when they want simplified advice that doesn’t intimidate with a trusted partner?
+Guess who’ll be on the parents’ short list of go-to financial advisors when they want simplified advice from a trusted partner that doesn't intimidate?
 And in turn, their friends?
 And then their friends?
 The amplification opportunities are endless.

 arrow-icon